openjax/jjb/README.md

 #### Cohesive Binding Between JSON and Java Classes

-**JJB** uses a `json.jjb` file that conforms to the [JJB Schema][jsonx-xsd] to generate Java beans to bind the JSON classes to Java.
+**JJB** uses a `json.jsonx` file that conforms to the [JSONx Schema][jsonx-xsd] to generate Java beans to bind the JSON classes to Java.
 The generated classes are strongly typed and offer the full benefits of a cohesive interface to JSON objects in Java.
 The generated classes can be used to parse and marshal JSON messages, confident that all messages conform to the definition in the **JJB**.

 #### Support Complete JSON Spec and Abstract Types

-The [JJB Schema][jsonx-xsd] has constructs that allow for the definition of [the entire range of possible JSON structures][json].
+The [JSONx Schema][jsonx-xsd] has constructs that allow for the definition of [the entire range of possible JSON structures][json].
 Additionally, the schema offers abstract types, which provides one the ability to use the OO principles of inheritance and polymorphism for JSON -- powerful paradigms which are not used in JSON as it is based on the "loosely Object Oriented" language of JavaScript.

 #### Support Check Constraint Triggers on Encode and Decode

-The [JJB Schema][jsonx-xsd] offers semantics for the definition of check constraints on properties.
+The [JSONx Schema][jsonx-xsd] offers semantics for the definition of check constraints on properties.
 Properties of different types have different check constraints -- the `String` property has a `PatternValidator` that allows a developer to assert the property to conform to a regex pattern.
 Additionally, all properties have semantics for `nullable` and `required`, where the former states whether a property can be `null`, and the latter states whether the property can altogether be omitted from the message.
 Validation of messages occurs in the **JJB** parser and marshaller, on encode of a message to be sent out, and the decode of a message coming in.

 #### Validating and Fail-Fast

-**JJB** is based on the [JJB Schema][jsonx-xsd] that allows one to define JSON classes in XML.
+**JJB** is based on the [JSONx Schema][jsonx-xsd] that allows one to define JSON classes in XML.
 The **JJB** XSD uses the full power of XML Validation to provide immediate feedback of errors or inconsistencies in the model.
 Cross-object and cross-property relations are checked using the `key`, `keyref` and `unique` facets of the XML Schema specification.
 Once a `json.jjb` passes the validation checks, it is guaranteed to produce JSON-compliant objects.

 ### Getting Started